Richard Stallman: Comments about Jeffrey Epstein scandal

 In September 2019, it was learned that Jeffrey Epstein had made donations to MIT, and in the wake of this, MIT Media Lab director Joi Ito resigned.
 An internal MIT CSAIL listserv mailing list thread was started to protest the coverup of MIT's connections to Epstein.
-In the thread, discussion had turned to deceased MIT professor Marvin Minsky, who was named by Virginia Giuffre as one of the people that Epstein had forced her to have sex with.
+In the thread, discussion had turned to deceased MIT professor Marvin Minsky, who was named by Virginia Giuffre as one of the people that Maxwell had directed her to go have sex with.
 Giuffre, a minor at the time, had been caught in Epstein's underage sex trafficking ring.
-In response to a comment saying that Minsky "is accused of assaulting one of Epstein's victims", Stallman objected to the wording and argued that "the most plausible scenario is that she presented herself to him as entirely willing.
-Assuming she was being coerced by Epstein, he would have had every reason to conceal that from most of his associates".
-When challenged by other members of the mailing list, he added "It is morally absurd to define 'rape' in a way that depends on minor details such as which country it was in or whether the victim was 18 years old or 17", holding that it was not relevant to the harm that was done to the victim.

-Stallman remained critical of Epstein and his role, saying "We know that Giuffre was being coerced into sex–by Epstein.
+Stallman was unambiguous in his condemnation of Epstein, stating "We know that Giuffre was being coerced into sex–by Epstein.
 She was being harmed."
+In the same thread, in response to a comment saying that Minsky "is accused of assaulting one of Epstein's victims", Stallman disputed the wording, arguing that it was not clear Minsky knew Giuffre was being coerced, and that Epstein would have had reason to conceal that from associates.
+He also argued that the moral harm to the victim does not depend on technical legal definitions, stating "It is morally absurd to define 'rape' in a way that depends on minor details such as which country it was in or whether the victim was 18 years old or 17".